 About the reserve

 East Chevington nature reserve lies adjacent to the Druridge Bay Country Park, south of Amble and North of Druridge Pools and Cresswell Pond.
 This reserve is still developing having been passed to Northumberland Wildlife Trust following opencast restoration in 2003.
 In addition to the two lakes, Northumberland Wildlife Trust also owns farmland to the west but this is only accessible along marked routes.

 The site is considered as one of the best birdwatching sites in the county with large numbers of water birds using the ponds and the margins including terns, water rails and snipe.
 Spring and autumn see a wide range of migrant birds with large flocks of pink-footed geese overhead.
-Skylark, stonechat and grasshopper warbler breed on the site and can often be seen around the grassland areas.
-Reed bunting and reed warbler use the developing reedbed areas and terns can be seen during the summer months.
-Marsh harriers bred here in 2009, the first recording in Northumberland for 130 years and short-eared owls are often seen.
-Passage birds have included osprey and other birds of prey.
-The grasslands contain plants such as dyer's greenweed.
+Skylark, stonechat and grasshopper warbler breed on the site and can often be seen around the grassland areas and along the coastal path.

 Please note there is one locked hide at the entrance to the site which is not accessible to the public as it is for education sessions.
 There are number of other hides available for public access.
 There are toilets and a café at the Druridge Bay Country Park (run by Northumberland County Council).